Homeโ€บArticlesโ€บHow Toโ€บHow to Read a Gas Bill

 Cubic metres are the standard volume unit outside the US, used by utilities in most other countries, while CCF and therms are largely US-specific billing conventions.
 The [Natural Gas Unit Converter](/natural-gas-converter/) includes cubic metres specifically to bridge this gap for anyone comparing bills across countries.

-Yes โ€” because the heat content of natural gas can vary slightly with its specific source and composition, utilities periodically update their CCF-to-therm conversion factor, so seeing small month-to-month variation (typically in the 1.02โ€“1.05 range) is normal rather than a sign of a billing error.
+It is.
+The heat content of natural gas can vary slightly with its specific source and composition, so utilities periodically update their CCF-to-therm conversion factor.
+Small month-to-month variation, typically in the 1.02-1.05 range, is normal and not a sign of a billing error.

 A small discrepancy is expected, since this converter uses the common industry approximation of 1.037 therms per CCF while your specific utility may use a slightly different published factor.
 If the difference is more than a few percentage points, check your utility's stated conversion factor directly rather than assuming a calculation error.